rsubbaraman/rsubbaraman.github.io/_posts/2023-10-06-loratestbed.markdown

 # slides: https://wcsng.ucsd.edu/files/crescendo.pdf
 code: https://github.com/ucsdwcsng/loratestbed
 ---
 Open sourced an easy-to-use and set-up LoRa testbed developed as an offshoot from BSMA!
-If you are working on LoRa PHY or MAC layer research and need a testbe to test your systems, consider using this one!
+If you are working on LoRa PHY or MAC layer research and need a testbed to test your systems, consider using this one!
 It works with all arduino-compatible devices and provides hooks into almost all PHY and MAC parameters.